anang0g0/GoppaDecorder/README.md

 HOW SAGE HELPS TO IMPLEMENT　GOPPA CODES AND THE　McELIECE PUBLIC KEY CRYPTO SYSTEM

-Coding Theor Coding Theory-Based Cr y-Based Cryptopraphy: McEliece Cr aphy: McEliece Cryptosystems in osystems in Sage
+Coding Theory-Based Cryptography:McEliece Cryptosystems in Sage

 Development and Evaluation of a Code-based　Cryptography Library for Constrained Devices